 Money and Finances

-SIM has its own treasury, open weekdays during office hours, where money can be exchanged.
+There is a treasury, open weekdays during office hours, where money can be exchanged.
 Bring cash.
-SIM does not accept credit or debit cards or travelers cheques (neither do most places in Ethiopia).
+It does not accept credit or debit cards or travelers cheques (neither do most places in Ethiopia).
 Generally, teams will cover lodging, meals, transportation, and most other expenses up front as a group, so you will only need money for souvenirs and other small items you might want to buy.
 Please have your team treasurer exchange everyone’s money instead of each member going separately.

 Do’s and Don’ts: